 If you are planning a trip to Rome, you need to plan ahead what to see among the so many amazing historical sites, museums, and all the other attractions.
 A month wouldn’t be enough.
-That’s why I put together this post where I sum up all the most important places to see in Rome, with tons of pics, so that you can pick the ones you decide to visit according to the available time.
+That’s why I put together this post on what to see in Rome, with tons of pics, so that you can pick the ones you decide to visit according to the available time.

 Read also: Amazing things to do in Roma at night

 What to see in Rome

 You can appreciate the majestic ancient forum by day and by night.
 You can see my best picture in the daylight in the header and here below one night capture.

 The Capitoline Museums are a single museum containing a group of art and archeological museums in Piazza del Campidoglio, on top of the Capitoline Hill in Rome, Italy

 Unfortunately for multiple reasons I have missed this amazing collection of timeless works of art … you should not do the same, were it to be the only thing you do in Rome.
 After seeing the pictures I was really upset that I didn’t go.
 Here one for you!